Biologic medicines for RA: The Humira team?

 On the other hand, methotrexate is more like a wet blanket on the whole immune system.
 Since it inhibits cell reproduction, it inhibits immune function, inhibiting RA.
 That is probably why it also slows synovitis.

-We may be a long way from a cure, but we are a very, very long way from where we were 20 years ago.
+We may be a long way from a cure, but our understanding is a long way from where it was 20 years ago.